karatelabs/karate/karate-netty/README.md

 > Tip: Rename the file to `karate.jar` to make the [commands](#usage) easier to type !

-Look for the file with the name: `karate-<version>.jar`:

-* Option 1: Download from Bintray: [https://dl.bintray.com/ptrthomas/karate/](https://dl.bintray.com/ptrthomas/karate/)
-* Option 2: Look for the [latest release](https://github.com/intuit/karate/releases) on GitHub and scroll down to find the "Assets"
+Look for the [latest release](https://github.com/intuit/karate/releases) on GitHub and scroll down to find the "Assets".
+And look for the file with the name: `karate-<version>.jar`:

 ## Quick Start
 Just use the [ZIP release](https://github.com/intuit/karate/wiki/ZIP-Release) and follow the insructions under the heading: [API Mocks](https://github.com/intuit/karate/wiki/ZIP-Release#api-mocks).